benjamincrozat/laravel-boilerplate/README.md

 # Laravel Boilerplate

-Opinionated way to start a new Laravel project.
+**Opinionated way** to start a new Laravel project.

-## Requirements

-- Nginx
-- PHP 7.2+ (Argon2 hashing algorithm)
-- Redis

 ## Why?

-I just got tired of repeating the same things over and over!
+I just got tired of repeating the same things over and over.
+I made this repository open source so people can stop by and provide feedback or learn things.

 ## What's included